Three central interdisciplinary scientific institutions provide various services for research and teaching.

 At DELTA, a electron storage ring located on the university campus, researchers shed light on the best-kept secrets of nature – the tiniest constituents of matter, atoms, protein chains.
 At DELTA, students also have the opportunity to tackle questions related to research and development.

-zhb is responsible for the areas of continuing education, teaching and faculty development, foreign languages as well as disability and university studies (DoBuS).
+zhb is responsible for the areas of continuing education, teaching and department development, foreign languages as well as disability and university studies (DoBuS).
 Already some 40 years ago, DoBuS pioneered the motto ‘A University for All’; in 2016, it received an award from Zero Project in recognition of its work for inclusion.

 Search & People Search

 The campus of TU Dortmund University is located close to interstate junction Dortmund West, where the Sauerlandlinie A 45 (Frankfurt-Dortmund) crosses the Ruhrschnellweg B 1 / A 40.
 The best interstate exit to take from A 45 is “Dortmund-Eichlinghofen” (closer to South Campus), and from B 1 / A 40 “Dortmund-Dorstfeld” (closer to North Campus).
 Signs for the university are located at both exits.
 Also, there is a new exit before you pass over the B 1-bridge leading into Dortmund.

 To get from North Campus to South Campus by car, there is the connection via Vogelpothsweg/Baroper Straße.
 We recommend you leave your car on one of the parking lots at North Campus and use the H-Bahn (suspended monorail system), which conveniently connects the two campuses.